- Course type: Self-paced

 - Complete Course Library: In addition to High School Geometry, your membership includes access to a full high school homeschool curriculum and hundreds of additional courses.

-- Online Dashboard: Parents and students can monitor course progress and subject mastery easily.
+- Online Dashboard: Parents and students can easily monitor course progress and subject mastery.

 - Built-In Assessments: Quizzes and practice exams allow students to test their knowledge and parents to monitor mastery.